-This Statement is also available at the Investors Information section on the Company's website at www.clpgroup.com.
+This Statement will be despatched to Shareholders on 21 May 2020 and is also available at the Investors Information section on the Company's website at www.clpgroup.com.

-Choice of language and means of receipt of corporate communications1
+Choice of language and means of receipt of corporate communications

 You can ask for this Quarterly Statement in printed form or in a language version other than your existing choice.